digitalbazaar/did-cli/README.md

 ### Key Management

-A DID has a number of application suite paramters that can store keys.
+A DID has a number of application suite parameters that can store keys.
 Keys are managed with the with the `authn-*` commands.
 To inspect the keys use `info`: